JuliaLang/julia/doc/src/manual/installation.md

 Note that we recommend the following methods _only_ if none of the installation methods described above work for your system.

+Some of the installation methods described below recommend installing a package called `juliaup`.
+Note that this nevertheless installs a fully functional Julia system, not just Juliaup.

 ### App Installer (Windows)

 If the Windows Store is blocked on a system, we have an alternative